 Some other types of objects which are not contained within a schema are the following:

 Q6.
 Define what do you understand by Commit, Rollback, and Savepoint in the context of PLSQL.

 - The COMMIT Statement finalizes to end the given transaction, and it sets all changes to permanent.
 A transaction in SQL is defined as any type of statement that the Oracle Database treats as one single block.
 This enables database users to see the updates are done and changes made by the transaction.
 The COMMIT statement deletes all the savepoints prior to the given transaction and then releases transaction locks.

 - The ROLLBACK statement is the opposite ofo this and undoes the transaction’s changes with the commit.
 This is hence practically the opposite of the COMMIT Statement as mentioned.
 Any locks made earlier due to the transaction are released.

 - The SAVEPOINT statement is used to set a restoration point part from other uses when the ROLLBACK Statement is used.
 This controls the bounds of the ROLLBACK Statement by reverting it to the SAVEPOINT set point created earlier.

 Let us move to the next PLSQL Interview Questions.

 Q8.
 Mention the different data types that are available in PL/SQL?

 PLSQL data types can be mainly divided into one of the following categories.
-There are so many data types available in PLSQL generally but most of the time you will be using some of the popular ones.
+This is because there are so many data types available in PLSQL generally, but most of the time, you will be using some of the popular ones.